PTSD Treatments Aren’t Effective, So Government Green Lights… Ecstasy???

 by Scott Faith

-This article first appeared in The Havok Journal on 2 December 2016 and was updated after subsequent reporting on this subject.
+This article first appeared in The Havok Journal December 2, 2016 and was updated after subsequent reporting on this subject.

 In yet another misguided attempt to address the legitimate plague of PTSD in America, the FDA recently approved a large scale trial to treat the condition with a powerful mind-affecting drug.
 You’ve probably heard of this drug before.
 It’s called methylenedioxymethamphetamine.
 You might know it as MDMA, or what is often referred to as the party drugs “Mollie” and “ecstasy” or simply “X.”

 That’s right folks, the government approved a big study to treat PSTD with X.

 It is an incontrovertible fact that PTSD is grossly mis-diagnosed, and easily faked, and using MDMA to treat people who have (or claim to have) PTSD is a huge mistake.